GluuFederation/docs-ce-prod/3.0.1/source/authn-guide/cas.md

 `"https:\/\/([A-Za-z0-9_-]+\.)*example\.org(:\d+)?\/.*"`
 Pattern like `".*"` may be used as a wildcard to create an "allow-all" definition for a test setup.

-3. Restart the oxTrust's service to re-generated new files from updated templates:
+3. Restart the oxTrust's service to re-generate new files from updated templates:

     `# service identity restart`